libdriver/ads1115/CONTRIBUTING.md

     #endif
     ```

-18. When including a header file using the following format, the header file should be included before extern "C".
+18. The header file should be included before extern "C".

     ```c
     #ifndef XXX_H